2025 Summer Update

 Community Spaces

-LCLT Farmworker Prototype
+LCLT Prototype Cabin

-This 980-square-foot home was designed in partnership with the Lopez Community Land Trust, and pairs island know-how with community-first pragmatism: locally milled fir wraps a simple, low-impact frame; a mudroom with exterior laundry and utility sink keeps the dirt outside but invites campers in; a pantry-forward kitchen doubles as a hub for canning and harvest dinners.
+This 980-square-foot home was designed in partnership with the Lopez Community Land Trust, and pairs island know-how with community-first pragmatism: locally milled fir wraps a simple, low-impact structure; a mudroom with exterior laundry and utility sink keeps the dirt outside but invites campers in; a pantry-forward kitchen doubles as a hub for canning and harvest dinners.
 Every room flexes—couple, small family, or two friends—so the house adapts as lives and seasons shift.

 Camp Nor’Wester Henderson Commons

-Housing Lopez (also Owner’s Rep here)
+Housing Lopez

 2025 Spring Update